wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.5 =
+- (20 Mar 2012) - vCita improved so your email address is not sent to VCita unless you type it in yourself when activating the service.
 - Email parameter removed from vCita banner URL.
 - Added shortcode setting to show Form Page URL in the email message [si-contact-form form='1' hidden='form_page=1']